Adarsh1999/redisconf-2020-streams-fastapi/README.md

 We'll be building a message bus that lets web clients consume message streams published by producers with access to a Redis instance, without the web clients or producers knowing anything about each other.

+This message bus uses Redis Streams to pass messages, just like [the Atom library that handles communication for most of the Elementary Robotics stack](https://github.com/elementary-robotics/atom).

 ## How to run the code in this repo

 First install Redis, and run `redis-server`.